 For example, with auto insurance this saves you a few dollars extra per month (at most), and if you get in a serious accident, it will cost you everything.
-A liability limit of $15,000 means your insurance pays the first $15,000 after your deductible, and you pay the rest.
+A liability limit of $15,000 means your insurance pays the first $15,000, and you pay the rest.

 Do you have any idea what the costs are for the average car accident?
 You could be one left turn away from bankruptcy.

 That said, here’s how you should save money on insurance, whether it’s auto insurance, health insurance, or any other sort of insurance: raise your deductibles.
 A deductible is the amount that you have to pay before your insurance kicks in.
 A deductible of $1,000 means you pay the first $1,000 in losses, and your insurance pays the rest.

 Higher deductibles can save you a lot in premium payments, without putting you at risk of bankruptcy.
 It’s less risky than lowering your liability limits, and yet it will save you more money.